-As the first quarter of 2017 comes to a close, stocks have helped advance the market to record highs.
+As the first quarter of 2017 came to a close, stocks had helped advance the market to record highs.
 Rates are normalizing, and with that, slowly but surely, providing higher yield.
 The prospect of regulatory relief, economic growth and even tax reform are buoying the sector.

 While things are looking up for the financial services sector, much of the potential positives have yet to actually be realized and, further still, they require political action, which has the endless capacity to disappoint.
 In addition, a number of long-term factors remain critical for financial services firms to achieve their own potential.

 Trust and value are two areas where Market Strategies is spending more and more time advising clients.
 Neither are new topics, but the need to establish and prove trust and value has increased as these outside challenges become more acute.
 Not to mention, there are some unique challenges in trying to decode how to build and develop trust in a sector like wealth management that continues to lag in terms of institutional trust.

 So, the big question is: How do you build and maintain brand trust quickly and efficiently in a constantly changing market that has a steep hill to climb when it comes to trust and value?

 One anecdote we tell clients about trust serves as a point of departure when working to change an organization’s orientation toward trust:

 When we meet someone, we grant them a certain level of trust.
 That level is determined by a number of factors: setting, reason for interaction and body language.
 If at the outset of the meeting that person says, “Trust me,” your level of trust will actually drop below the mean.
 However, if they say, “I trust you,” your level of trust in that person rises.